lusakasa/saka-key/notes/developer_guide.md

 4. The background page gets the messge, then dynamically loads the full client into the frame

-5. The client initializes its full messaging subsystem, calls setup routines, and sets the start state to Basic (which is the disabled state).
+5. The client initializes its full messaging subsystem, calls setup routines, and sets the start state to Disabled.

 6. The client sends a message to the background page requesting user-defined settings